The Keys of Marinus: Plot

 On Marinus, the First Doctor, his granddaughter Susan Foreman, and her teachers Ian Chesterton and Barbara Wright meet Arbitan, Keeper of the Conscience of Marinus—a computer developed as a justice machine which kept law and order across the planet.
 Arbitan explains that Marinus society is in danger: the Voord, humanoid creatures protected by amphibian-like black rubber wetsuits, seek to take control of the Conscience.
 To prevent this, the Conscience requires five keys, and Arbitan coerces the Doctor and his friends to gather them.
 Arbitan is stabbed to death by a Voord.

 The crew are impressed by the luxuries of Morphoton; however, Barbara realises they have been hypnotised and that Morphoton is actually a place of dirt and squalor.
 The governing creatures order Barbara's death but she hides in the city, making contact with the slave girl Sabetha.
 Barbara notices one of the keys around her neck.
 They escape and destroy the creatures, freeing the city's subjects.
 Another slave, Altos, remembers he was also sent by Arbitan, and he and Sabetha join the Doctor and his crew.
 While the Doctor continues to the City of Mellennius, the others search a dangerous jungle.
 Ian remains to search for the key while Sabetha and Susan continue.

 Ian finds Barbara in the temple, where they retrieve the next key before teleporting to an icy wasteland.
 They meet Vasor, who steals their keys.
 Ian and Altos force him to take them to the ice caves, where they find Sabetha and Susan with mechanised Ice Soldiers, and discover the next key frozen in ice.
 An Ice Soldier kills Vasor and the group escapes.
-Ian is accused of the murder of Eprin.
+At Mellennius, Ian is accused of the murder of Eprin.
 The Doctor returns and postpones Ian's trial to gather evidence.
 The judges are persuaded to find Ian guilty; however, Susan is found kidnapped by the murderer's wife.
 The Doctor finds the final key and Ian is freed.

 The travellers return to Arbitan's island, where Altos and Sabetha have been held prisoner by Yartek—Arbitan's killer—and the four keys have been seized.
 The Doctor frees Altos and Sabetha and unmasks the Voord.
 Ian gives Yartek a false key found in the jungle; when Yartek places the key in the Conscience, the machine explodes and he is killed along with the occupying Voord.
 The Doctor, Susan, Ian, and Barbara flee the tower with Altos and Sabetha before the growing blaze overtakes the ancient structure.